Matt Baker: Early life

 Baker was born on 23 December 1977 at Easington in County Durham where his father ran a newsagent's shop, and his parents had a smallholding in the village.
 He has one sister and two half-sisters.

 Matt attended Easington Village School, then, when he was aged 10, his parents bought a farm west of Durham, which they moved into and renovated.
-From the age of 5 Baker was a keen dancer and began competing as a gymnast whilst at school.
+From the age of 5, Baker was a keen dancer and began competing as a gymnast whilst at school.
 He continued his education at Belmont Comprehensive School in Durham and was a budding gymnast, but was forced to give up after being diagnosed with anaemia aged 14.
 He took A-levels in Drama, Biology and Sports Science at Durham Sixth Form Centre.
+Baker moved to Edinburgh to train as an actor at Queen Margaret University School of Drama.

-In the late 1990s, as a drama student at Queen Margaret University College, Edinburgh, Baker worked as an entertainer, and with a 1970s comedy disco-dancing revival show called "Disco Inferno", which toured the north of England.
+In the late 1990s, as a drama student at Queen Margaret University College, Baker worked as an entertainer, and with a 1970s comedy disco-dancing revival show called "Disco Inferno", which toured the north of England.

 Career

 Blue Peter

 Baker wanted to become a physiotherapist, but did not achieve the necessary academic standards.
 After an appearance in the school production of Grease, it was suggested that he attend drama school.
-Having just finished the second year of a three-year course at Queen Margaret University, Edinburgh, his future wife's aunt spotted that Blue Peter was looking for a new presenter.
+Having just finished the second year of a three-year course at Queen Margaret College, Edinburgh, his future wife's aunt spotted that Blue Peter was looking for a new presenter.
 After calling into the Editor's office direct, Baker put together a showreel with footage in the farmyard; reading a story; and riding a unicycle.
 He was asked to come to London the next day for an interview, and made his first appearance on the show on 25 June 1999.
 His gymnastic background helped him in physical challenges, including training as a stuntman, and passing the recruitment courses for both the Royal Marines and the Parachute Regiment.
 In 2003, Baker learned to fly hang gliders and made a successful tandem world record-breaking flight with Airways Airsports instructor Judy Leden MBE.

 During his seven years on Blue Peter, Matt's colleagues were Katy Hill, Konnie Huq, Simon Thomas, Liz Barker, Zöe Salmon and Gethin Jones.
 He won two BAFTAs for Best Children's Presenter two years in a row and a Royal Television Society award.
 Baker left Blue Peter at the end of its 2005–06 series; his last live show was broadcast on 26 June.
 Baker's dog Meg, seen alongside him on the programme from 2000 onwards, left with him.